 All runners who have been accepted into the race will be sent a race pack by post which will include important race information, race number and timing chip.
 This will arrive around 1-2 weeks before the race.

 I have entered but am unable to take part, can I get a refund or give my place to a friend?

 You are entitled to a refund within the first two weeks of signing up (the cooling off period).
 After this time, we are unable to give refunds or defer entries until next year’s race.
-You can transfer your place to a friend up until the transfer deadline closer to the date of the event, which is still to be confirmed.
+You can transfer your place to a friend up until the transfer deadline at midnight on Monday 18th March.
 There is a £5.80 administration charge for this service which needs to be arranged through the online Active system.

 The cooling off period does not apply in the final two weeks before entries close in March, as race packs will be put into production instantly to ensure you receive them in good time before the event – so please only enter if you are sure you are able to take part at this stage.

 Please note: Never swap your race number with any other runner as this could cause problems for our medical teams and results service.
 If race organisers become aware of anyone who swaps their race number they will be disqualified and reported to British Athletics.